Drive sales on autopilot with ecommerce-focused featuresSee Features

 So here is what you can include in your CBD marketing strategy:

 While due to social media limitations, it might be tricky to implement affiliate marketing in its full scope, text messages and emails are something totally different.

 These two channels are very private, personal, and brands that use them yield great marketing results.
 So the biggest my bet would be on combining these two channels.

-5 Tips On How To Use Email Channel For CBD Marketing
+5 Tips For Using the Email Channel For CBD Marketing

 Email channels might seem like one more “old-school” way to approach the customer.
 However, it remains the most effective and generates the most significant revenue compared with other marketing channels, so far.